 6. Choose ‘startup settings’ after the ‘Advanced Option’ screen appears.

-7. You will get a notification from Windows 10 asking you restart your device for the change in advanced boot options.
+7. You will get a notification from Windows 10/11 asking you to restart your device for the change in advanced boot options.
 These include enabling Safe, Mode, Press, and Restart.

-8. After the Windows 10 reboot is complete, you can select the boot options you want enabled.
+8. After the Windows 10/11 reboot is complete, you can select the boot options you want to be enabled.
 One can get into safe mode through the following three methods.
 One, by pressing the F4 key, for Safe Mode with Networking, press F5, and lastly, to enable Safe Mode with Command Prompt press F6.

 Boot from a Recovery Drive when can’t enter safe mode: